argentsea/docfx/tutorials/Querying/sql.md

 The recommended way to query SQL Server is via stored procedures.
 This offers performance benefits, the advantage of consolidating SQL in a single repository (SQL Server itself), and the ability to tinker with SQL without changing application code.
 The defined inputs and output of the stored procedure becomes the defined “interface” to the underlying data.

 A `QueryProcedure` class requires a stored procedure name in its constructor.
 Optionally, you can add parameter names.
-The advantage of providing parameters names is described below.
+The advantage of providing parameters names is described below, along with a SQL script that can generate this metadata automatically.

 If you are referencing a database where creating stored procedures would be problematic (say, you don’t control the target database), then the `Statement` class allows SQL strings to be used instead.